Alicia Goodwin has been creating jewelry since childhood. In 2003, she started her handmade jewelry business,

 Discipline has been an issue.
 I wear all the hats in my business and as it grows the overwhelm is real.
 I have to do the jewelry research, design, making, marketing/selling, PR – I’m an artist, all I want to do is the research-design-making, the rest doesn’t come naturally.
 Making time for all of this requires an airtight schedule.

 When I sleep in or procrastinate, the guilt can take me out of creativity and the present moment, still working on it.
 The biggest reward for me isn’t press or outward success, its those days when I get up early, meditate and complete my daily goals.
 The days I show up for myself and do God’s will.

 I recently made some dope jewelry for a huge Black Hollywood

 production due out in 2020.
 Let’s just say I got to work with the legendary Ruth Carter (She did the costume for Black Panther and Spike Lee’s “X”) Stay tuned!!!
-Would love to continue consulting and making animate jewels for movies that are instrumental in telling our stories.
-I also want to do a PHD in the Politics of Fashion.
-Of course I’ll continue to grow my business.
+I would love to continue consulting and making animate jewels for movies that are instrumental in telling our stories.
+I also want to do a PhD in the Politics of Fashion.
+Of course, I’ll continue to grow my business.

 Make sure you absolutely love what you do because the money doesn’t come overnight.
 Work hard and keep going.
 Take everything one day at a time, in a sense tomorrow is none of your business.
 Do your work.